 Our team members start off this section by saying pine is one of the softest wood choices you can pick for your dining table.
 The Janka rating for pine is only 300 to 400, but the durability (or lack thereof) does not take away from its beauty.
 It is very moderately priced compared to the likes of walnut, for example, and while it’s very easy to dent this type of wood, it’s also a type that many people choose for farmhouse-style tables.

 Pine is creamy white to a little yellow.
 One other characteristic that our team members love about pine is it is easy to paint.
-You can feel free to customize your wood tabletop and paint it any color to become the focal point of your dining space.
+You can feel free to customize your wood tabletop and paint it any color to become the focal point of your dining space, or you can paint your outdoor wooden tabletop to match the exterior of your house.
+Read our explanation if you’re not sure whether pine is a softwood or a hardwood.

 Lastly, we have hickory, which is super rustic in appearance.
 If you’re looking the ultimate choice that is virtually impact-proof, then our experts say hickory is the best wood for table tops.
 Why?
 Because it has a Janka rating of an astounding 1820!